tiprankstipranks

 Our indebtedness could adversely affect our business, financial condition, and results of operations.

-Our indebtedness could have significant consequences on our future operations, including: - making it more difficult for us to satisfy our debt obligations and our other ongoing business obligations, which may result in defaults;- events of default if we fail to comply with the financial and other covenants contained in the agreements governing our debt instruments, which could result in all of our debt becoming immediately due and payable or require us to negotiate an amendment to financial or other covenants that could cause us to incur additional fees and expenses;- sensitivity to interest rate increases on our variable rate outstanding indebtedness, which could result in increased interest under our credit facilities which could cause our debt service obligations to increase significantly;- reducing the availability of our cash flow to fund working capital, capital expenditures, acquisitions and other general corporate purposes, and limiting our ability to obtain additional financing for these purposes;- limiting our flexibility in planning for, or reacting to, and increasing our vulnerability to, changes in our business, the industries in which we operate, and the overall economy;- placing us at a competitive disadvantage compared to any of our competitors that have less debt or are less leveraged;- increasing our vulnerability to the impact of adverse economic and industry conditions; and - if we receive a downgrade of our credit ratings, our cost of borrowing could increase, negatively affecting our ability to access the capital markets on advantageous terms, or at all.
-Our ability to meet our payment and other obligations under our debt instruments depends on our ability to generate significant cash flow in the future.
-This, to some extent, is subject to general economic, financial, competitive, legislative and regulatory factors as well as other factors that are beyond our control.
-We cannot assure you that our business will generate cash flow from operations, or that future borrowings will be available to us under our existing or any future credit facilities or otherwise, in an amount sufficient to enable us to meet our debt obligations and to fund other liquidity needs.
+Our indebtedness could have significant consequences on our future operations, including: - making it more difficult for us to satisfy our debt obligations and our other ongoing business obligations, which may result in defaults;- events of default if we fail to comply with the financial and other covenants contained in the agreements governing our debt instruments, which could result in all of our debt becoming immediately due and payable or require us to negotiate an amendment to financial or other covenants that could cause us to incur additional fees and expenses;- sensitivity to interest rate increases on our variable rate outstanding indebtedness, which could result in increased interest under our credit facilities and could cause our debt service obligations to increase significantly;- reducing the availability of our cash flow to fund working capital, capital expenditures, acquisitions, and other general corporate purposes, and limiting our ability to obtain additional financing for these purposes;- limiting our flexibility in planning for, or reacting to, and increasing our vulnerability to, changes in our business, the industries in which we operate, and the overall economy;- placing us at a competitive disadvantage compared to any of our competitors that have less debt or are less leveraged;- increasing our vulnerability to adverse economic and industry conditions; and - if we receive a downgrade of our credit ratings, our cost of borrowing could increase, negatively affecting our ability to access the capital markets on advantageous terms, or at all.
+Our ability to meet our payment and other obligations under our debt instruments depends on our ability to generate significant cash flow in the future, which in turn is partially subject to general economic, financial, competitive, legislative, and regulatory factors, as well as other factors that are beyond our control.
+We may not be able to continue generating cash flow from operations, and future borrowings may not be available to us under our existing or any future credit facilities or otherwise, in an amount sufficient to enable us to meet our debt obligations and to fund other liquidity needs.
 We may incur substantial additional indebtedness, including secured indebtedness, for many reasons, including to fund acquisitions.
-Such additional indebtedness may be subject to higher borrowing costs as a result of rising interest rates.
-If we add additional debt or other liabilities, the related risks that we face could intensify.
+Such additional indebtedness may be subject to higher borrowing costs.
+If we incur additional debt or other liabilities, the related risks that we face could intensify.

 Corporate Activity and Growth - Risk 1